 This Dambimangari website includes a map of 41 of the most popular sites for visitors.
-A Visitor Pass is required for access to all of the sites.
+A Visitors Pass is required for access to all of the sites.
 However, for cultural or environmental reasons some locations have been removed from the schedule to protect the heritage-listed features of the sites.

 Visitors are not permitted to access the sites which no longer appear on the Visitor Location Schedule.

 The table also lists areas on Aboriginal Reserves, requiring visitor permits from the Department of Aboriginal Affairs.
 This requirement is in addition to the requirement to a Dambimangari Visitors Pass.